vikas-sahani8/Note-Maker-To-Do-Automation/README.md

 The platform includes essential features such as:
 - 🔐 **User Registration & Secure Login**
 - 📦 **To-Do Management: Add/edit/delete tasks, mark as complete**
-- 🤝 **Note Management: Create/edit/delete notes, rich-text formatting, save & reloadt**
+- 🤝 **Note Management: Create/edit/delete notes, rich-text formatting, save & reload**
 - 🛒 **Responsive UI: Behavior across mobile, tablet, and desktop layouts**

 This test plan outlines the **manual and automation testing** strategy to ensure that all functionalities operate as intended, providing a **user-friendly** and **high-performance** experience across various devices and browsers. 🌍📱💻